 The development of the English novel from Mid-Victorian to modern times; includes works by such authors as Dickens, Eliot, Trollope, Hardy, Wilde, Conrad, Joyce, Woolf, Lawrence, Bowen and Cary.

 ENGLISH 320.
 Major Drama.
 3 Credits.

 Study of one or more British, Irish or American dramatists and dramatic works.
-P: English 290 or concurrent enrollment, Jr st. Fall Odd.

 ENGLISH 322.
 Major Poetry.
 3 Credits.